dinocore1/HIP/0072-secure-concentrators.md

  * Increase security level of Helium's Proof-of-Coverage (I.E. make gaming much more difficult).
  * Ability to replace/upgrade existing Miner's concentrator card with secure concentrator card
  * Turn off-the-shelf LoRaWAN gateways into full PoC Helium miner (DIY hotspot)
-   * Secure Concentrators effectively replace the need for ECC806 security chip as mandated in HIP 19.
+   * Secure Concentrators effectively replace the need for ECC608 security chip as mandated in HIP 19.
  * Enable new class of Helium nodes that can provide additional functionality (LoRa PoC Mapper?
 Mobile Hotspot?)
  * Enable new level of Proof-of-Coverage verification (possibly using Time Difference of Arrival (TDOA))

 ### Hardware Architecture
 ![image ](secure-concentrators/hardware_block.png)
 The new hardware architecture for SCC is based on Semtech's LoRa Corecell Gateway reference design.
 The major change involves the addition of a Secure MCU (**SMCU**) placed in between the communication path of the Host CPU and the SX1303.
 The SMCU's primary job is to cryptographically sign RF data received over the air such that other nodes participating on the Helium network are able to verify the data is authentic and unaltered from it original form.
 It is important the SMCU has exclusive access SX1303's SPI bus to eliminate the possibility of spoofing incoming RF packets.
-The hardware design will consider several techniques to make it physically difficult to access the SMPU and SX130x including using buried traces, placing the components under a metal shield, and/or using potting material.
+The hardware design will consider several techniques to make it physically difficult to access the SMCU and SX130x including using buried traces, placing the components under a metal shield, and/or using potting material.

 ### Hardware Key
 The SMCU stores a unique ED25519 keypair generated at manufacturing time in its non-volatile memory known as the **Hardware Key**.
 Note: the Hardware Key is not the same as the `swarm_key`.
-This is an important concept as it allows existing Miner's to upgrade their existing concentrator card with new SCC.
+This is an important concept as it allows existing Miners to upgrade their existing concentrator card with new SCC.
 The Hardware's private key is considered a secret and stored in a special section of the SMCU non-volatile memory used for secure storage.
 Secure storage can not be read-out and is not accessible to the Host CPU or via hardware debugging tools.

 The Hardware Key can also be used to sign other types of transactions beyond RF data.
 However, it does not allow signing *arbitrary* data.
 Doing so would put the security on par with existing HIP-19 secure element approach and thus defeat the purpose of this HIP.
 Note: If the SMCU's firmware allowed for signing arbitrary data with its Hardware Key, an attacker could jailbreak the Host CPU and craft a signing request that contained fake RF data.